jmh3434/java-precourse/Precourse Java.md

 We do the opposite.

-All we have is one update ocurring, and that's getting pushed to all the observers.
+All we have is one update occurring, and that's getting pushed to all the observers.

 -   allows for **loose coupling** (allows systems to operate independently) - the subjects **doesn't have to know** about the observers
 -   great for testability when you're only testing one component